 Scene layer created with ArcGIS Pro 3.1 and later

-The scene layer with associated feature layer allows you to combine the visualization capabilities of a scene layer with the data management capabilities of the feature layer.
+The scene layer with an associated feature layer allows you to combine the visualization capabilities of a scene layer with the data management capabilities of the feature layer.
 For example, you can maintain the scene layer by editing the geometry and attributes.
-You can share a scene layer or feature layer to ArcGIS Online or ArcGIS Enterprise 11.1 and later, the default time storage is in UTC.
+You can share a scene layer or feature layer to ArcGIS Online or ArcGIS Enterprise 11.2 and later, and the default time storage is in UTC.
 This allows a conversion of the UTC time to the local time of the device displaying the web layer.
-The format of a date field cannot be changed after creating a web scene layer with associated feature layes.
+The format of a date field cannot be changed after creating a web scene layer with an associated feature layer.
 Datetime values are stored as UTC and displayed in a client based on the preferred time zone setting when sharing the web scene layer.

 Ensure that you have enabled time layer properties on the feature class prior to sharing if you want to use the time slider with a web scene layer.